AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

    ```
 ## Modeling

-We trained a RandomForestClassifier model on the resampled training set.
+I trained a RandomForestClassifier model on the resampled training set.

    ```python
 from sklearn.ensemble import RandomForestClassifier